How to Prepare a Dog for a Long Car Ride

 Ask yourself:

-• Has your dog ridden calmly for at least 30 minutes?
+• Can your dog ride calmly for at least 30 minutes?

-• Can your dog settle quietly at home without constant stimulation?
+• Do they settle at home without constant stimulation?

 What to Do the Day Before a Long Drive